 GRE is not required.
 The selection of the applicants is based on grades and the results of the aptitude test.
 However, check the visa regulations.
 It may be that TOEFL/IELTS is required in order to get a visa.

 THI does not run any student housing – neither on-campus nor off-campus – and therefore cannot provide you with accommodation.
-Below is a link, which helps finding accommodation in Ingolstadt.
+Here you can find more information on finding accommodation: Accomodation in Ingolstadt.